-A good news article informs its audience quickly, clearly, and effectively.
-It ensures that your research, event, or news fact reaches the right target audience.
+A good news article should be clear, concise and effective.
+This ensures that your research, event or news reaches your target audience.

 The most important principle is the ‘inverted pyramid’ style: the most important information comes first, followed by the details.

-Before diving into the structure, here are a few fundamental guidelines for your content:
+Before going into the structure, here are a few guidelines for your content:

 - Write for the reader: Put yourself in your audience's shoes.
 What is interesting and relevant to them?
 Avoid focusing on internal processes and write from the perspective of the news itself.

 - Introduce people correctly: State a person's job title next to their name.
-Do not use abbreviations like "Prof. Dr." but write out the full title, such as 'Professor of Archaeology' or 'Assistant Professor of Law'.
+Do not use abbreviations like 'Prof.' but write out the full title, such as 'Professor of Archaeology' or 'Assistant Professor of Law'.

-The headline is the first thing people read and should immediately convey the core of the news.
+The headline is the first thing people read and should immediately convey the core message.

 - Keep the headline short and informative (max.
 2 lines).

-- Ensure the headline can be understood on its own, separate from the body text.
+- Ensure the headline stands on its own and makes sense without the body text.

 - For additional tips on headlines and intros, please visit the C&M Academy on our website.

-2. The Intro: The Core in 40 Words
+2. The intro: the crux in 40 words

-The intro is a crucial summary of the news.
+The intro is a summary of the key information.
 Many readers decide whether to continue reading based on the intro.

 - Summarise the most important news in a maximum of 40 words.
-This is essential for a good display on mobile devices.
+This is essential to readability on mobile devices.

 - Write in a timeless manner: avoid words like ‘yesterday’ or ‘last Tuesday’.
 Instead, use the date or a more neutral description.